hubmapconsortium/ingest-validation-tools/docs/imc/index.md

-In the portal: Imaging Mass Cytometry (To Be Deprecated) not in Portal
+In the portal: Imaging Mass Cytometry not in Portal

 ## Metadata schema